1. GENERAL PRINCIPLES

 and the distance between the saddle point and handlebars can be reduced by 5 - 10 - 15 mm.

-5. RECOMMENDATIONS REGARDING THE PILLAR
+5. RECOMMENDATIONS REGARDING THE SEATPOST

 1. It should allow correct saddle positioning.